LibinaMinoy/multi-step-form/README.md

-A desktop design using flexbox.
+A desktop design using flexbox-https://libinaminoy.github.io/multi-step-form/